myfriendtania/PostgreSQL/README.md

 So, in summary, the purpose of a foreign key is to maintain referential integrity between parent and child tables.

+## Column Constraints:
+Column constraints, set the rules for the column.
+- Not Null - The value of the column cannot be NULL.
+  - The data that gets inserted into the column cannot be NULL (blank)

+- Unique - the values inserted into the column must be unique across the whole table.
+  - Take a username, or email for example.
+  - There can be an exception to this if NULL values are inserted into this table, because PostgreSQL considers each NULL value as unique - Keep in mind that is standard isn't shared across every SQL engine.

+- PRIMARY KEY - this constraint is the combination of NOT NULL and UNIQUE constraints.
+  - When defining one column as the PRIMARY KEY, you would use a column level constraint.
+  - However, when the primary key contains multiple columns, you'll need to use the table level constraint.

+- CHECK - this enables to check a condition when you insert of update data.

+- REFERENCES - constrains the value of the column that exists in column in another table

+## Table Constraints.
+So, in PostgreSQL as well as other SQL engines, we have table constraints that allow us to control how data is managed by more than one column.
+A list of columns, if you will.

+- UNIQUE(column_list) - To force the value stored in the columns listed inside the parentheses to be unique.

+- PRIMARY KEY(column_list) - To define the primary key that consists of multiple columns.

+- CHECK(condition) - To check a condition when inserting or updating data.

+- REFERENCES - To constrain the value stored in the column that must exist in a column in another table.

 ## CREATE TABLE

 Let's make sure we can create a DATABASE using the `psql` shell.